NoorhanHamed/Flight-Price-Prediction-EDA-And-FE/README.md

-The Dataset from kaggel: https://www.kaggle.com/datasets/swatikhedekar/flight-price-prediction-eda-and-fe?resource=download you will see two files frist is dataset has name [ flights_data.xlsx ] the second for jupyter notebook is named [ final project ] the notebook consist of parts one for read ,explore the data , clean , EDA and part for machine learning model i use XGBoost regressor
+The Dataset from kaggel: https://www.kaggle.com/datasets/swatikhedekar/flight-price-prediction-eda-and-fe?resource=download you will see two files frist is dataset has name [ flights_data.xlsx ] the second for jupyter notebook is named [ final project.ipynb ] the notebook consist of parts one for read ,explore the data , clean , EDA and part for machine learning model i use XGBoost regressor